There's No Good in Goodbye

-There's No Good in Goodbye is the ninth studio album by American vocal group, The Manhattans, released in 1978 through Columbia Records.
+There's No Good in Goodbye is a studio album by American vocal group the Manhattans, released in 1978 through Columbia Records.

 Reception

 The album peaked at No. 18 on the R&B albums chart.
 It also reached No. 78 on the Billboard 200.
 The album features the singles "Am I Losing You", which peaked at No. 6 on the Hot Soul Singles chart, and "Everybody Has a Dream", which reached No. 65 on the same chart.

+The Globe and Mail wrote that "the Manhattans are the dying man's O'Jays, content to copy the form of gospel rhythm and blues without offering a fraction of the content."